 McAllen, Texas in the Rio Grande Valley

-Don and I have explored so many parts of Texas, but never anywhere in the Lower Rio Grande Valley.
-On May 19, we headed towards the border of Mexico in the southern end of the state.
+Don and I have explored so many parts of Texas, but we've never been anywhere in the Lower Rio Grande Valley.
+In May of 2021, we headed towards the border of Mexico, in the southern end of the state.
 McAllen was our destination.
-Or at least the hotel was.
+At least the hotel was.

 Why Casa de Palmas?

 But the water color image looked festive.
 When I saw it in the book, I went straight to the internet and breathed a sigh of relief.
 The old hotel was still in business!
-When we arrived last week, I breathed a sigh of relief to see the palms.
-I expected damaged or dead palms, since Texas lost so many in the February 2021 Freeze.
+When we arrived last week, I breathed another sigh of relief, to see the tall palms.
+I expected damaged or dead trees, since Texas lost so many in the February 2021 Freeze.
 These palms had been recently freshened up and showed new life!

 I was thrilled to see the 103-year-old, mission/Spanish revival-style building.
 It looked to be in good shape.
 So often historic hotels in smaller towns and cities, just don't get the support and care they need.